alexsaunderswps/User-Guides/finished/English/markdown_files/cable_creation_guide.md

 ⚠️ **End reinforcement 5 - 6" from ends and joints**: Cable ends must remain flexible to reduce stress and provide tight connections.
 Do not reinforce to cable ends.

-⚠️ **Avoid over taping**: End tape wraps 1.5 - 2" on either side of joints.
+⚠️ **Avoid over-taping**: End tape wraps 1.5 - 2" on either side of joints.
 Excess tape is not a replacement for correctly applied tape wraps and can create residue.

 ⚠️ **Avoid loose tape wraps and ends**: Loose tape wraps and ends allow the tape to be removed or fall off, exposing rope/cable/sleeving joints.

 ⚠️ **Do not use heat shrink**: WPS has stopped the use of heat shrink in reinforced cable production.
-Heat shrink makes reinforced cables too stiff, increasing the occurance of disconnects and stress on plugs.
-Additional, heat applied incorrectly can cause sleeve melting and USB cable damage that is hard to detect.
+Heat shrink makes reinforced cables too stiff, increasing the occurrence of disconnects and stress on plugs.
+Additionally, heat applied incorrectly can cause sleeve melting and damage to the USB cable, which is often difficult to detect.